-Editorials: concerning a topic of interest or the articles published in the journal; they reflect the author's opinion, an expert in the field, who may be an editorial team member or an independent author invited by the editor, see Table 1.
+Editorials: concerning a topic of interest or the articles published in the journal; they reflect the author's opinion, an expert in the field, who may be an editorial team member or an independent author invited by the editor.

-Original papers: original research reports on topics of interest in the field.
-Papers presented at meetings and conferences are not necessarily qualified as scientific papers, see Table 1.
-Original papers should follow the international recommendations for writing and standardization, especially in the Methods section, as recommended by the international guidelines, such as the STROBE Statement (Strengthening the reporting of observational studies in epidemiology), CONSORT (Consolidated Standards of Reporting Trials) and the CHEERS Statement (Consolidated Health Economic Evaluation Reporting Standards).
+Original articles: original research reports on topics of interest in the field.
+Papers presented at meetings and conferences are not necessarily qualified as scientific papers.
+Systematic reviews are considered original articles.
+Original papers should follow the international recommendations for writing and standardization, especially in the Methods section, as recommended by the international guidelines, such as the STROBE (Strengthening the reporting of observational studies in epidemiology), CONSORT (Consolidated Standards of Reporting Trials), CHEERS Statement (Consolidated Health Economic Evaluation Reporting Standards) or PRISMA (Preferred Reporting Items for Systematic Reviews and Meta-Analyses).
 More details can be found on the Equator Network about which quality instrument is suitable for your type of study (http://www.equator-network.org/).

 Case reports, experience reports, and evaluation of health services: The communication of cases or of rare or unusual outcomes, with pioneering treatments, is relevant, see Table 1.
 They must be approved by the Research Ethics Committee as well as have the patient's consent, if applicable.
 Case studies and evaluations of programs or services may also be submitted for peer review if they involve innovation.
 Articles related to experience reports, however, besides presenting description and analysis of innovative practices in pharmaceutical assistance, care or education, should only be submitted for evaluation upon invitation of the RBFHSS editorial board.

-Narrative and integrative reviews: these types of reviews will only be accepted for peer review if the authors are invited by the editorial board, see Table 1.
+Narrative reviews: Narrative reviews will only be accepted for peer review if the authors are invited by the editorial board.
 Alternatively, you may consult the Editor-in-Chief for publication interest (firstname.lastname@example.org).
 In this case, include a list of publications indexed on PubMed that demonstrate the authors' experience with the topic.

-Perspective Articles: original contributions, which always occur by invitation of the editors, on themes, techniques, and methods relevant and of interest in the national or international panorama for the field of pharmaceutical assistance, see Table 1.
+Perspective Articles: Contributions by invitation of the editor, on themes, techniques, and methods relevant and of interest in the national or international panorama for the field of pharmaceutical services.

-Book reviews: this section offers brief summaries of recently published books on various aspects of hospital pharmacy and health services, see Table 1.
+Book reviews: Brief summaries of recently published books on various aspects of hospital pharmacy and health services.
 Each book review should describe the content, objectively, when addressing the following essential points as well as the work's contribution to teaching and research in the field.
 The relevance, type of information found, gender, style of narrative, ease of reading, illustrations and general format must be pointed out.
 If possible, compare the work with others published in the same area.
 The author's background and the type of reader to whom the book is directed should also be briefly described.

-Letters to the Editor: letters on hospital pharmacy or health services topics to clarify, discuss or comment constructively on articles published in RBFHSS, see Table 1.
+Letters to the Editor: letters on hospital pharmacy or health services topics to clarify, discuss or comment constructively on articles published in RBFHSS.
 The letters must be signed by the author and specify their professional affiliation and address.